World Happiness Report: Methods and philosophy

 The rankings of national happiness are based on a happiness measurement survey undertaken world-wide by the polling company Gallup, Inc. Nationally representative samples of respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.
 The report correlates the life evaluation results with various life factors.

 Researchers use the reports' life factor variables to explain national-level differences in life evaluation.
 However, some variables, such as unemployment or inequality, are not considered.
-That is because comparable data is not yet available across all countries.
+That is because comparable data are not yet available across all countries.
 The reports' variables only show correlation, not causation (see Correlation does not imply causation).

-The report measures subjective well-being using the "Cantril ladder" to reflect people’s own views, rather than external judgments.
+The report measures subjective well-being using the "Cantril ladder" to reflect people's own views, rather than external judgments.
 The goal is to free respondents to evaluate their own well-being.

 The report shows how experts use well-being ratings to assess national progress.
 The experts are from fields including economics, psychology, survey analysis, and national statistics.
 Each report is organized by chapters that focus on issues relating to happiness.
 This includes mental illness, the objective benefits of happiness, the importance of ethics, policy implications, and links with the Organization for Economic Co-operation and Development's (OECD) approach to measuring subjective well-being and other international and national efforts.